alternadiva/Deck-of-Cards/README.md

 ## ♠️ ♦️ Deck of Cards ♥️ ♣️

 #### The purpose of this app is to create a shuffled deck of playing cards facing downwards.
-Top card can be flipped and placed to a new deck. 🃏
+Top card can be flipped and placed on top of a new deck. 🃏

 - [x] Create a deck object
 - [x] Shuffle deck on window load